 Building a brand is all about creating value for your target market.
 The best business brands are valuable, relevant and meaningful to their target customers.
 A blog helps to create and provide valuable content to help the target audience.
-Though blogging, businesses can show caring by creating problem solving and educative content to help their target customers.
+Though blogging, businesses can show caring by creating problem-solving and educative content to help their target customers.

 - Blogging helps to build relationship and trust with your target market.

-Like Donald Trump rightly said, if your business is not a brand, then it is commodity.
+Like Donald Trump rightly said, if your business is not a brand, then it is the commodity.
 A commodity is a transaction between a business and a customer.
 But a brand is the relationship between the business and the customers which goes beyond the transaction.
 A relationship goes beyond just making money from everything the company does.
-Blogging is builds relationship by providing value to the target customers of a business.
+Blogging is built a relationship by providing value to the target customers of a business.